nahharris/ph-actors-tcc/monografia/scratches/actor-model/Known implementations.md

 end
 ```

-> `:ok` and `:init` are atoms.
-A special type of literal value in Erlang.
-An atom is only equal to atoms with the same name.
-They are faster to compare than strings.

-> In Elixir there are no loops, so recursion with tail call optimization is used

 In the example above, it's defined a simple echo actor.
 It receives a message that must contain the address of the sender and some message.
 It then sends back to the sender a message with content `:ok` and the received message prefixed with `Echoing: `.
-Finally, there's a recursive call to `init` so the actor can handle more messages.
+Finally, there's a recursive call to `init` so the actor can handle more messages since Elixir has no loops.

 In the `Example` module, the call to `spawn` will start the actor through the `init` function of the `Echo` module without any parameters.
 This function will return the PID of the created process that serves as the actor's address.
 The `send` function sends to the newly created actor a tuple where the first element is the PID of the current process and the second is the string `"Hello world"`.

 At this moment, the call to `receive` in the `init` function comes into action.
 It will receive the message and return to the sender a new tuple where the first element is `:ok` and the second is the string `"Echoing: Hello world"`.
 Because of the recursive call this actor is ready to receive more messages.

 The call to `receive` in the `main` function will now handle the actor's response.
 It patiently waited for a response and can now verify that the response indeed contains an `:ok` and display the string `Echoing: Hello world` in the terminal.
-## References

-- Programming Elixir

 ## References
 - https://erlang.org/course/history.html